 Where can I get ski and snowboard equipment from?

-There are plenty of speciality skiing and snowboarding stores in Tokyo.
-You can post your gear ahead of you to the resort, or if you’re driving just bring it along.
+There are plenty of specialty skiing and snowboarding stores in Tokyo.
+You can post your gear ahead of you to the resort, or if you’re driving, just bring it along.
 If you’re taking the Shinkansen, you might still be able to bring your stuff on there, but be aware of the new luggage rules.

 What if I want to get a package or tour?

 While we’ve mostly covered the slopes as stand-alone destinations, plenty of resorts offer a holiday package or tour schedule.
 These will generally include lodging, meals, and gear as part of the cost.
 They might be a more affordable option for families or beginners.
-Two popular examples include a day trip to Snow Town Yeti from Tokyo, and a 2-day stay at Echigo Yuzawa.
+Two popular examples include a day trip to Snow Town Yeti from Tokyo, and this snowboard lesson experience in Niigata.

 Many thanks to Axel Lieber for his valuable input.